 Why Instacart shoppers get deactivated: The top reasons

-Cancelling too many batches, cancelling after checkout
+Cancelling too many batches, especially cancelling after checkout

-Serious customer complaints
+Other serious customer complaints

-Usually, you will get a chance to tell your side of the story, so there’s a chance of reactivation if this was an isolated incident and if there’s no proof in your chat with the customer.
+You will get a chance to tell your side of the story, so there’s a chance of reactivation if this was an isolated incident and if there’s no proof in your chat with the customer.

 Failing a background check